zpre9119-ui/tomorrow-support/README.md

-# tomorrow-support
+# Tomorrow – Support

-Support and issue tracking for the Tomorrow iOS app.
+This repository is used for support and issue tracking for the **Tomorrow** iOS app.

+## Need help?
-If you need help or want to report a bug, please open an issue in this repository.
+If you experience a bug or unexpected behavior, please open an issue and include:
+- What you were doing
+- What you expected to happen
+- What actually happened

+## Privacy
-This app stores all data locally on the device and does not use accounts, analytics, or tracking.
+Tomorrow stores all data locally on the device.
+No accounts, analytics, or tracking are used.